Override Intune GRS: Trigger IME to Retry Failed Win32 App Deployment

 Note: Successful deployment will always show an ExitCode 0.

-• Delete the subkey which corresponds to the app ID.
+• Delete the subkey that corresponds to the app ID.

-Override GRS: Trigger IME to retry failed Win32 App deployment - Delete the idenitifed corresponding Win32 app subkey
+Override Intune GRS: Trigger IME to Retry Failed Win32 App Deployment - Fig.5

-Override GRS: Trigger IME to retry failed Win32 App deployment – Delete the idenitifed corresponding Win32 app subkey
+Override Intune GRS: Trigger IME to Retry Failed Win32 App Deployment – Fig.5

-Override GRS: Trigger IME to retry failed Win32 App deployment - Restarting the IME service as the last step
+Override Intune GRS: Trigger IME to Retry Failed Win32 App Deployment - Fig.6

-Override GRS: Trigger IME to retry failed Win32 App deployment – Restarting the IME service as the last step
+Override Intune GRS: Trigger IME to Retry Failed Win32 App Deployment – Fig.6

 Initiating a Sync from the Company Portal app also triggers an IME sync.
-Or, you can also use simple run command to trigger an IME sync as explained by Oliver Kieselbach in his blog post here.
+As Oliver Kieselbach explains in his blog post here, you can also use the simple run command to trigger an IME sync.

-This resets the IME retry attempt counter and GRS limitations for the particular app and you would see that IME would again start processing the app.
+This resets the IME retry attempt counter and GRS limitations for the particular app, and you will see that IME will again start processing the app.

 The End

 Well, that was all for today.
-Wish you all a happy time working with Intune Win32 app deployments with IME.
+I wish you all a happy time working with Intune Win32 app deployments with IME.

-If you are interested to know more about how IME works and processes a win32 app deployment on the endpoint, do check my deep-dive post on Intune Management Extension which covers the Win32 app processing phases and troubleshooting tips.
-I also shared this in brief in my other blog post troubleshooting Intune app deployments using data retrieved from endpoints.
+If you want to learn more about how IME works and processes a Win32 app deployment on the endpoint, please check my deep-dive post on Intune Management Extension, which covers the Win32 app processing phases and troubleshooting tips.
+I also briefly shared this in my other blog post, Troubleshooting Intune app deployments using data retrieved from endpoints.

 1. Seems like MS changed it since this blogpost was written as I don’t see a “ExitCode” regkey but thanks to your beautiful post I was able to find the new GRS markers.